enessmr/hyprmaterial3/README.md

 # hyprmaterial3
 Hyprland Material 3.
 LineageOS-Inspired Dotfiles.
-(Pain time!!!1!!!!!11!!!!)

 It will look like LineageOS. just expect 2mo of develop time